 If you’ve a Windows 10 laptop, there are several types of reboot you can try.

 Performing a soft reboot by:

-1. Reboot using Windows Start icon
+1. Reboot your laptop using Windows Start icon

-Open the Windows Start menu and click on the Power button.
+First, open the Windows Start menu and click on the Power button.

-Also, you can right-click the Windows 10 Start button on the taskbar or press Windows+X keys on your keyboard.
+You can also right-click on the Windows 10 Start button in the taskbar or press Windows+X on your keyboard.
 A Power User menu will appear.
-From the menu, select the “Shut down or sign out” option.
-Click on Restart to reboot your laptop.
+From this menu, select Shut down or Sign out option.
+Finally, click Restart to reboot your laptop.

-2. Reboot using Alt + F4 keys
+2. Reboot laptop using Alt + F4 keys

 3. Reboot using Ctrl+Alt+Delete